 2. Return on equity and debt

 CEO Stephen Roell has been at the job since 2007.
-Prior to that he served as the company's CFO for well over a decade.
+Prior to that, he had served in various other jobs at the company, including chief financial officer since 1982.

 The Foolish conclusion

-To stay up-to-date on the top news and analysis on Johnson Controls or any other stock, simply click here to add it to your stock watchlist.
+So is Johnson Controls a Buffett stock?
+Perhaps.
+It exhibits several of the quintessential characteristics of a Buffett company: fairly consistent earnings, high returns on equity with limited debt, extremely tenured management, and a straightforward business.
+To stay up to speed on Johnson Controls' progress, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks by clicking here.

 If you're interested in some other Buffett-esque blue chip stock ideas that have big international growth prospects, check out "3 American Companies Set to Dominate the World."
 I invite you to download this special report for a limited time by clicking here -- it's free.